NewDefectus/newdefectus.github.io/games/mc-spake/voidborders.md

 *Voidborders* is the sequel to [*Map 2*]({% link games/mc-spake/map-2.md %}).
 As the final entry in the Map series, it's an odd one at that - it's the only one to feature an actual non-ironic map, at least partially.

 The first part of the map presents a legitimate story about a criminal escaping prison and going on an adventure to find the Voidborders, a legendary realm found underneath the void.
+This dimension doesn't actually appear within the map, although it is shown and expanded upon in [*Focused Location 2*]({% link games/mc-spake/focused-location-2.md %}).

 {% assign images = "lobby.png cell.png prison.png valley.png witch.png cave.png void.png temple.png" | split: " " %}
 {% include gallery.html %}